-US Interior boss, tribes celebrate 20-year ban on oil drilling near Chaco national park
+Protest derails planned celebration of 20-year ban on oil drilling near Chaco national park

 Navajo Nation Council Speaker Crystalyne Curley said allotment owners were not adequately consulted despite the federal government’s claims.

-Industry groups also have backed the Navajos, with some alleging that Haaland has conflicts of interest when it comes oil and gas policy decisions.
+Industry groups also have backed the Navajo leaders and landowners, with some alleging that Haaland has conflicts of interest when it comes oil and gas policy decisions.

 A Republican-led U.S. House committee announced just days after the Chaco decision that it would investigate the secretary’s ties to an Indigenous environmental group that has protested fossil fuels.